Facebook groups warning women about online daters could be a risky business | CBC News

 "Sometimes people will go online and lash out without really thinking about what they're saying," said Daoust.

-"They'll over-exaggerate and sometimes they'll leave out important information, and that's where it gets really dangerous for someone to go online and make those allegations."
+"They'll overexaggerate and sometimes they'll leave out important information.
+That's where it gets really dangerous for someone to go online and make those allegations."

 Even anonymous posts are dangerous, according to Daoust and Fraser, who said those identities can usually be revealed through a fairly simple court application to Facebook.